renatoathaydes/wasmin/README.md

 ```

 Wasmin source code is encoded as UTF-8, and Wasmin Strings are stored in memory exactly as the bytes
-encoded in the String source (prefixed with some header information which is not defined yet).
+encoded in the String source (prefixed with some type header information).

 > TODO How should Wasmin provide string operations to programs without incurring a runtime?